betagouv/cout-embauche/README.md

  ```

 > Reminder: this widget is in beta and may be updated at any time.
 Please send an email to embauche[AT]sgmap.fr to request being sent potentially breaking update notices.

+### Style

+The widget's style is deliberately neutral to avoid visual integration problems.
+The host site's styles will affect the widget, and one can finalize the visual integration with a few CSS rules.

 ### Using with Bootstrap